S3VIC/Mass-calculator/README.md

 # Mass-calculator
-The aim of this project is to create a simple mass calculator based on given numbers of chosen elements/isotopes.
+The aim of this project is to create a simple terminal app, mass calculator based on given numbers of chosen elements/isotopes.
 Language used C++.